 1. Calculate Related Particulars for a Box and Whisker Plot

-As it is mentioned before that a box and whisker plot shows a data set’s five-number summary.
+As mentioned before a box and whisker plot shows a data set’s five-number summary.
 The minimum, 1st quartile, median, 3rd quartile, and maximum make up the five-number summary.
 So, this is the first step to calculate all of these particulars.

 Steps: